OddMagnet/Swift-Quickies/README.md

 without the downsides of either of them (checking for specific items runs in linear time - O(n) - for arrays and sets loosing their order)

 ## DataFlow
-To explore the different types of data flow in SwiftUI
+To explore the different types of data flow in SwiftUI and create something that I can read again to solidify the knowledge